 Let me show you some interesting statistics that will demonstrate how effective LinkedIn can be for lead generation.
 A recent report from HubSpot found that 43% of marketers have sourced a customer from LinkedIn.
 The opportunities are there, you just need the right way to find them.Hub Spot found that 43% of marketers have sourced a customer from LinkedInClick To Tweet

-Unlike other social networks, LinkedIn doesn’t support a lot of third party tools (which means there’s no tool for LinkedIn automation) but there are still ways to speed up some of your key activities, such as finding the right leads, gathering customer data, building connections, and kick-starting your sales process.
+Unlike for other social networks, there aren’t really any third party LinkedIn automation tools available.
+However, there are still ways to speed up some of your key activities, such as finding the right leads, gathering customer data, building connections, and kick-starting your sales process.

 We reached out to LinkedIn expert Viveka von Rosen, to ask her about the LinkedIn tools she uses daily to maximize the results she gets from this social network.

-Let’s explore the four LinkedIn tools Viveka recommends.
+Let’s explore the four LinkedIn tools for business Viveka recommends.

 - Add Tags & Notes To LinkedIn Profiles with Dux-Soup